-If you are a partnership you may conduct your case in your partnership name, if any.
+(1) If you are a partnership you may conduct your case in your partnership name, if any.

+(2) You may make a claim, and conduct a case, against a partnership in the partnership’s name, if any.

+[Rule 78 amended in Gazette 3 Jun 2008 p.
+2149.]

 79. When you are required to do things personally and you are not an individual

 (1) Except as provided in the Act section 30, when under these rules you are required or enabled to sign a document, or do something else personally and —